thansen0/fastllm.cpp/readme.md

 api_keys=["fc513bbb-6306-42d7-b385-48c3c2240d11", "866e974d-8308-4620-9706-26684a640df0"]
 ```

 You must separately clone and link to a GUFF model.
-I am using [this one](https://huggingface.co/bartowski/Llama-3.2-1B-Instruct-GGUF).
+[This one](https://huggingface.co/bartowski/Llama-3.2-1B-Instruct-GGUF) works and is easily accessible.

 ```
 git clone https://huggingface.co/bartowski/Llama-3.2-1B-Instruct-GGUF